 Local regression models are trained and tested for each value region and various performance metrics.
-Looking at the results of the clustered regression, it is observed that the local Random Forest algorithm achieved the highest prediction accuracy in all value regions (Table 3).
+Looking at the results of the clustered regression, it is observed that the local random forest algorithm achieved the highest prediction accuracy in all value regions (Table 3).
 On the other hand, local regression models performed better prediction performance in comparison with global regression.

-SHAP values for features explaining the influence of the spatial criteria are given in the Supplementary Materials for each cluster.
+SHAP values for features explaining the influence of the spatial criteria are given in the Data Availability Statement section for each cluster.